-A similar Self-Assessment

-Worksheet is intended to be

-adopted for the Nomination and

-Hearing Committee and

-Executive Compensation

-Committee.

-Accomplishment of Annual Self- Assessment of the individual

-Rating Form (Portion on performance of the Directors to

-Individual Directors Individual Performance of Board determine if the same is in

-Members) accordance with best practices

-in corporate governance.

-Annual Performance Evaluation Key Performance Indicators,

-CEO/President which includes, among others,

-CEO/President the business performance of the

-Company.
+Responsibilities; Board-Management Relationship; Effectiveness of Board Process and Meetings; Individual performance of directors.
+Board Committees Accomplishment of Self-Assessment Worksheet by the Audit Committee Members (pursuant to its Manual, which will be implemented in 2013) A similar Self-Assessment Worksheet is intended to be adopted for the Nomination and Hearing Committee and Executive Compensation Committee.
+Assessment of the performance of the Committees based on their respective charters to determine if the same accords with best practice.
+Individual Directors Accomplishment of Annual Self- Rating Form (Portion on Individual Performance of Board Members) Assessment of the individual performance of the Directors to determine if the same is in accordance with best practices in corporate governance.
+CEO/President Annual Performance Evaluation Key Performance Indicators, which includes, among others, the business performance of the Company.